porres/pd-cyclone/README.md

 - 40 new objects;
 - Newly written documentation

-Check details in the provided CHANGELOG.txt file, or here: https://github.com/porres/pd-cyclone/wiki/cyclone-0.3-changlelog
+Check details in the provided CHANGELOG.txt file

 Future updates corresponding to added functionalities from Max 8 can be included in a cyclone 0.4 version or above.